martindelima/mmmartin/content/uses/index.md

 ## Hardware
 - M2 Macbook Air, *Jupiter*
 	- Almost perfectly invisible.
-My one gripe is if I wake it from sleep too quickly, it sometimes triggers a kernel panic.
 The wallpaper is a frame from [*The Red Turtle.*](https://www.imdb.com/title/tt3666024) Lovely film.
 - iPad Mini (2024), *Saturn*
 	- For reading, games, editing photos, and drawing.
 Sometimes a second screen.
 The most sincere form of the iPad.
 - iPhone 15 Pro, *Mercury*